 Women and the War on Boko Haram: Wives, Weapons, Witnesses

-On Saturday morning on July 11, 2015, a male Boko Haram member disguised himself as a respectable-looking woman in a burka.
-He made his way to «Le Grand Marché» in Chad’s capital N’Djamena before blowing himself up – killing 15 people and wounding 80.
+Saturday morning, July 11th, 2015, a male Boko Haram supporter disguised himself as a respectable lady in a burqa.
+He made his way to «Le Grand Marché» in the Chadian capital, N’Djamena and detonated himself.
+Fifteen random people were killed, and 80 were injured.

-I am in N’Djamena as I’m reading Matfess’ book on Boko Haram and the role women play within the organisation.
-At the city’s big market the suicide bomber has left no visible traces.
-Things proceed normally.
-The security measures put into effect in Chad have worked: Ten of the men responsible for the bombing were summarily sentenced to death and shot on August 28, 2015.
-Chad has subsequently used the fight against Boko Haram as the justification for increasing the military’s presence and for continuously controlling the capital’s inhabitants.
+I am in N’Djamena when I read Matfess’ book about Boko Haram and the role of women in the group.
+There are no visible signs of the suicide bomber at the city’s large market.
+Everything is going on as usual.
+The security measures in Chad have been effective: ten of the men behind the suicide bombing were summarily sentenced to death and executed on August 28th, 2015.
+Since then, Chad has used the fight against Boko Haram as a justification to increase its military presence and continuously monitor the residents of N’Djamena.

-«Life inside Boko haram isn’t so different from life outside boko haram for a 16-year-old girl in northern NIGERIA.»
+«life inside Boko Haram is not so different from life outside Boko Haram for a 16-year-old girl in Northern Nigeria.»

-Overall, the book is highly readable.
-Take the chapter devoted to the 276 girls Boko Haram kidnapped from a school in the town of Chibok on April 14, 2014.
-That event recently gained tragic actuality when 110 girls from the girls’ school in Daochi – 30 miles north of Chibok – were kidnapped on 19 February earlier this year.
-The chapter relates how #BringBackOurGirls became the most used hashtag in the history of Twitter with 2.3 million tweets in four weeks.
-But it also details how Boko Haram received widespread attention around the world and increased negotiating power.
-Some of the girls managed to escape, some were freed by the Nigerian military with the aid of Chadian troops, and some were released by Boko Haram in exchange for some of its imprisoned leaders.
-Fascinating and also depressing is the story of the ten freed Boko Haram girls who received student scholarships in the US, only to discover that the American schools used them as «poster girls» in their quest for wealthy donors.
-They felt as abused at US colleges as they had been in the hands of Boko Haram.
+The book is overall very informative.
+For instance, the chapter dedicated to the 276 girls kidnapped by Boko Haram from a school in Chibok on April 14th, 2014.
+This event recently became tragically relevant when 110 students from the girls’ school in Dapchi, 300 kilometres north of Chibok, were kidnapped on February 19th.
+The chapter recounts how bringbackourgirls became the most-used hashtag on Twitter, with 2.3 million tweets in four weeks.
+It also reveals how Boko Haram gained broad, worldwide attention and negotiating power.
+Some of the girls managed to escape, the Nigerian military freed some with significant assistance from Chadian troops, and Boko Haram released some in exchange for the release of their imprisoned leaders.
+Fascinating and disheartening is also the story of the ten released Boko Haram girls who received scholarships to study in the United States.
+The girls experienced that the schools in the US only used them as «poster girls» in their quest for fundraising.
+They felt as exploited in college in the US as they were in the hands of Boko Haram.

-Matfess challenges the West’s image of Boko Haram – a terrorist organisation that kidnaps women to use them as sex slaves, birth machines or handmaids.
-She adds nuance to our perception by contextualising the images, holding them up against the condition of women in northern Nigeria generally: Four out of five girls of school age in the three northernmost states are illiterate; only four per cent have completed secondary school; one in two are married before the age of 16; marital rape isn’t considered rape; one in five thinks men have a moral right to beat their wife/wives if they don’t behave.
-This is the landscape in which Boko Haram operates.
-And the author interestingly concludes that Boko Haram has an ideology and a political stance that is «relatively female-friendly».
+Matfess challenges the Western image of Boko Haram as a terrorist organisation that kidnaps women to use them as sex slaves, breeding machines, or domestic helpers.
+She provides a nuanced understanding by contextualising the images and comparing them to the position of women in Northern Nigeria in general.
+Four out of five girls of school age in the three northernmost states are illiterate, only four percent have completed junior high school, one in two is married before turning 16, marital rape is not considered rape, and one in five believes that men have a moral right to beat their wives if they misbehave.
+It is in this landscape that Boko Haram operates.
+Interestingly, the author concludes that Boko Haram has an ideology and policies that are «relatively female-friendly.»

-The book’s weakness is its final part, when the author expands on her own and the West’s outrage over the terrible plight of girls and women in northern Nigeria.
-The final three chapters outline the lessons learned and the road ahead.
-The descriptions of gender-based aid projects, demands for increased education for girls and safer routes to school come across as banal.
-By referring to Susan Faludi’s Backlash: The Undeclared War Against American Women, which deals with empowering Western women, the book’s concluding remarks become those of a morally outraged American feminist speaking on behalf of all girls in northern Nigeria.
-That is a pity, for Matfess does a good job of painting a more nuanced picture of Boko Haram in the book’s first half.
+However, the book falters when the author elaborates on her own and the West’s outrage at the dismal situation of girls and women in Northern Nigeria.
+The book’s last three chapters consist of «what we have learned» and «the way forward.» It becomes trite to read about gender-based aid projects, demands for increased education for girls, and safer school routes.
+With references to Susan Faludi’s Backlash: The Undeclared War Against American Women, which deals with empowering women in the West, the book ends with the voice of a morally outraged American feminist speaking on behalf of all girls in Northern Nigeria.
+It’s a pity because Matfess does a good job of nuancing our perception of Boko Haram in the book’s first half.